Select your language

 Institut für Sportwissenschaften Dr. Stefanie Pietsch

-Fakultät für Sprach- und Literatur- und Kulturwissenschaften Prof. Dr. Rössler (Dean)
+Fakultät für Sprach- und Literatur- und Kulturwissenschaften

-Substitute: Prof. Dr. Nekula (Vice Dean)
+Substitute: Prof. Dr. Gunther Hirschfelder (Vice Dean)

 Form 5 and the study certificates must be submitted to the respective institutes.

-Institut für Romanistik PD Dr. Endruschat
+Institut für Romanistik Laura Cano Caraballo

-Bohemicum Prof. Dr. Nekula
+Bohemicum Prof. Dr. Marek Nekula

 Institut für Information und Medien, Sprache und Kultur